bjoerne2/social-sharing-toolkit/readme.txt

 == Installation ==

-Upload the Social Sharing Toolkit plugin to your blog, activate it and use the Social Sharing Toolkit page under Settings to configure your toolkit.
+Upload the Social Sharing Toolkit plugin to the wp-content/plugins/ folder on your website, activate it and use the Social Sharing Toolkit page under Settings to configure your toolkit.

 == Screenshots ==